Ezetimibe Patient Tips

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

-- Diarrhea, upper respiratory tract infection, joint pain, sinusitis, flu-like symptoms and feeling tired when ezetimibe if used alone.
-When ezetimibe is used with a statin, side effects may include common cold symptoms, feeling tired, diarrhea, muscle aches, pain in arms or legs, back pain, upper respiratory tract infection, flu-like symptoms, joint pain and diarrhea.
+- Diarrhea, upper respiratory tract infection, joint pain, inflammation of the sinuses, flu-like symptoms, pain arms or legs, and feeling tired when ezetimibe is used alone.
+When ezetimibe is used with a statin, side effects may include common cold symptoms (runny nose, sore throat), feeling tired, diarrhea, muscle aches, pain in arms or legs, back pain, upper respiratory tract infection, flu-like symptoms, joint pain and diarrhea.

 - Rarely, increased liver enzymes and severe muscle pain may occur, if ezetimibe is used alone or combined with a statin or fibrate.
-This may include cases of myopathy and rhabdomyolysis.
-Contact your doctor right away if you have severe muscle pain, tenderness, or weakness, feel more tired than usual, or have a fever.
+This may include cases of myopathy (muscle pain) and rhabdomyolysis (muscle damage).
+Contact your doctor right away if you have unexplained muscle pain, tenderness, or weakness, feel more tired than usual, or have a fever.
+Contact your doctor right way if you have or muscle pain that does go away even after your doctor advised you to stop ezetimibe.
 These may be symptoms of myopathy or rhabdomyolysis, which may lead to muscle breakdown and kidney damage.

 - Statins have been associated with memory loss, forgetfulness, and confusion in rare instances.
 This may also occur if statins are used with ezetimibe.
 These symptoms typically reverse if the statin is discontinued by your doctor.